-These procedures must only be carried out by staff members who have received face-to-face Urilyzer 100 Pro training with POCT or with a link trainer and completed competency paperwork.
+These procedures must only be carried out by Staff who have received documented training on the use of the dipsticks and use of the Urilyzer 100pro by POCT Team members or by a certified link trainer.

-Access is given in Aegis POC middleware and paperwork is stored in the Xdrive>Biochemistry>POCT>Training Logs.
+Access is given to the Urilyzer 100PRO in Aegis POC middleware and paperwork is stored in the X-drive>Biochemistry>POCT>Training Logs.